tararoshan/go-messaging-backend/README.md

 ## Explanation/Blueprint
 Here's my idea (written using Java names, but you get the gist):
-- create a HashMap where the keys are alphabetically sorted (personA, personB) pairs, where personA and personB make up the sender and reciever of the given message
+- create a HashMap where the keys are alphabetically sorted (personA, personB) pairs, where personA and personB make up the sender and reciever of the given message.
 - the values of the HashMap are ArrayLists of (timestamp, message) pairs.
-Always add to the back for time efficiency and to ensure the messages are in time-sorted order
+Always add to the back for time efficiency and to ensure the messages are in time-sorted order.
+    - Edit: since I need to know who was the sender/reciever, store this in the array as well.
 - when we have a GET request, look for the (personA, personB) key in the HashMap and then using that key's ArrayList arrays, binary search through by timestamp to find the starting index from which we should start printing messages!

 ## Reading